SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Leg and Ankle_Reaves.md

 - from the br. of the common fibular nerve.
 - arises in **fibularis longus muslce and emerges bt fibularis longus + brevis**
 - become cutaneous in the **lower anterolateral aspect of the leg, in dorsolateral portion of foot**
-- deep fibular nerve = becomes cutaneous in the webspace of the first toe, and the rest of the cutaneous webspaces are innervated by the superficial fibular nerve
+- on the other side: deep fibular nerve = becomes cutaneous in the webspace of the first toe, and the rest of the cutaneous webspaces are innervated by the superficial fibular nerve

 posterior compartment
 superior